-Humans have a variety of different cell types, which perform a multitude of functions necessary for life.
+Multi-cellular organisms possess a variety of tissues composed of cell types, which perform a multitude of functions necessary for life.
 Interestingly, all cells within an individual share the identical set of genes.
 So how do cells acquire different identities and functions?
-Recent work has revealed that during development cellular identity is established and maintained by a process called epigenetics, a molecular memory system by which cells turn some of their genes on and off, establishing distinct gene expression patterns and cellular identities.
-Epigenetic mechanisms ensure that correct gene expression patterns are inherited during cell division so that stable cell identities can be maintained throughout development.
+During development, cells establish unique identities by altering their gene expression patterns – turning on or off certain genes.
+Epigenetics is a molecular memory system by which a cell ensures that the same gene expression pattern is inherited at division thus establishing stable cell lineages throughout development.
 In cancers, cells lose their ability to retain their correct identity and display aberrant gene expression patterns.
 Epigenetic aberrations occur at all stages of malignancies, from tumor formation to metastasis.
-The Motamedi laboratory uses the powerful model system of the fission yeast to explore this problem.
-Our goal is to understand the precise molecular mechanisms involved in regulating this process.
+The Motamedi laboratory uses the ﬁssion yeast to model epigenetics in an effort to understand the precise molecular mechanisms involved in regulating this process.
 This work has led to several novel discoveries which may be used as novel targets for treating cancers.

-In the Motamedi lab, we focus on the molecular contribution of non-coding RNAs and chromatin-binding, -modifying, and -remodeling complexes to epigenetic gene silencing.
-We use a combination of genetic, biochemical, cell biological, genomic and proteomic approaches to ask mechanistic questions about how epigenetic circuits are established, maintained and reprogrammed in cells.
+In the Motamedi lab, we study how noncoding RNAs and chromatin complexes cooperate to mediate epigenetic gene silencing.
+We use a combination of genetic, biochemical, cell biological, genomic and proteomic approaches to ask mechanistic questions about how epigenetic states are established, maintained and reprogrammed in cells.
 Because many of the proteins involved in this process are highly conserved among eukaryotes, we will apply this knowledge to investigate how the homologous proteins regulate epigenetic inheritance in human cancers.
 For example, latest data from the lab have identiﬁed several chromatin and noncoding RNAs whose genome-wide rearrangements in response to stress play a central role in adaptive responses.
 This work has revealed a novel function for these proteins and noncoding RNAs, and appears to be conserved from yeast to human cells.

 DNA repair and genomic stability

 Another interest of the Motamedi lab is DNA repair and genome stability.
 In eukaryotic cells, the abundance of repetitive DNA sequences (centromeres, telomeres, rDNA, etc.) and the presence of an efficient recombination system pose a serious challenge to genomic stability.
 Aberrant recombination among repetitive DNA elements results in loss or duplication of genetic information often contributing to an increase in mutation rates and genome instability.
-To maintain genomic stability, cells compact their repetitive DNA into a special structure called heterochromatin, which prevents spurious recombination, thus stabilizing the genome.
-Cells defective in heterochromatin formation exhibit high rates of chromosome loss in mitosis, display genomic instability, and display increased mutation rates.
+To maintain genomic stability, cells compact their repetitive DNA into a special structure called heterochromatin, which prevents spurious recombination among repeats, thus stabilizing the genome.
+Cells defective in heterochromatin formation exhibit high rates of chromosome loss in mitosis, genomic instability, and increased mutation rates.
 In cancers, heterochromatin is lost in nearly all cancers contributing to their increase in mutation rates and cancers.
 In the Motamedi lab, we study how chromatin and noncoding RNAs cooperate to maintain heterochromatin and genomic stability.
 Our goal is to gain novel insight into the conserved mechanisms by which cells make their repetitive DNA elements refractory to recombination and regulate the access of these factors to these regions.

-Overall, our goal is to harness the powerful genetic, biochemical and cell biological tools available in the fission yeast to drive novel discoveries in RNA-dependent chromatin biology and to examine the contribution of these pathways in oncogenesis.
+Overall our goal is to harness the powerful genetic, biochemical, and cell biological tools available in the ﬁssion yeast to drive novel discoveries in pathways affected in cancers.

 The Motamedi Lab at the Harvard/Mass General Center for Cancer Research has vacancies for two highly motivated Postdoctoral Research Fellows.
 The Cancer Center is composed of a vibrant milieu of world-class basic and clinical researchers, creating an exceptional environment for advancing molecular and clinical research in the battle against cancer.
 The Fellows will have an opportunity to study the molecular mechanism of chromatin and non-coding RNAs in epigenetic gene silencing, genomic stability and metabolism.
 The ideal candidates have productive Ph.D. publication records, compatible with procuring external funding, with expertise in molecular biology, genetics, biochemistry, genomic and/or proteomic techniques.
 Previous experience with using computational tools in analyzing large biological data sets is preferred, but not required.
 The Fellow will have simultaneous academic appointments at the Massachusetts General Hospital and Harvard Medical School.
 The Fellow will develop innovative genetic screens, in vivo and in vitro assays, combined with genomic and proteomic approaches, to study the contributions of histone modifications, chromatin remodeling factors, and non-coding RNAs in regulating critical pathways important for oncogenesis.
 The laboratory is grounded by a strong basic research focus, and will be working closely with the clinical researchers at the Cancer Center.